Wednesday, June 18th 2025, 9:18 pm

 Q: What recent discovery has been made regarding the Tulsa Race Massacre?

-Q: Who is the second victim confirmed?
+Q: Who is the newly confirmed victim?

 Q: What did Mayor Monroe Nichols say about the information gathered?